 Analytical methods.
-The vast majority of methods from this group can be viewed as specialized general-purpose IQA techniques that focus on quality predictions defined by (i) selected visual characteristics of faces, such as pose, symmetry or interocular distance, and/or (ii) general visual image properties, such as sharpness, illumination, or noise.
-An early method from this group was presented by Raghavendra et al. in [33], where a three stage approach combining pose, and image texture components was proposed.
-Another method by Lijun et al. [28] combined several face-image characteristics, including alignment, occlusion and pose, into a pipeline for quality score calculation.
-Several conceptually similar approaches that exploit different (explicit) visual cues have been presented in the literature over the years [12, 14, 23, 31].
+The vast majority of methods from this group can be viewed as specialized general-purpose IQA techniques that focus on quality predictions defined by (i) selected visual characteristics of faces, such as pose, symmetry or interocular distance, and/or (ii) general visual image properties, such as sharpness, illumination or noise.
+An early method from this group was presented by Raghavendra et al. in [34], where a three stage approach combining pose and image texture components was proposed.
+Another method by Lijun et al. [29] combined several face-image characteristics, including alignment, occlusion and pose, into a pipeline for quality score calculation.
+Several conceptually similar approaches that exploit different (explicit) visual cues have been presented in the literature over the years [12, 14, 24, 32].
 However, the performance of such methods is typically limited, as they focus only on the characteristics of the input samples, with no regard to the utilized FR model.
 Nevertheless, a new group of analytical methods has recently emerged that incorporates information from both, the input face sample as well as the targeted FR system into the quality estimation process.
-An example of such an approach was presented by Terhörst et al. [39] in the form of the SER-FIQ technique.
+An example of such an approach was presented by Terhörst et al. [40] in the form of the SER-FIQ technique.
 SER-FIQ calculates a quality score from the embedding variations of a given input face sample, caused by using different configurations of dropout layers.
 Another method, called FaceQAN by Babnik et al. [3], relies on adversarial attacks (which are harder to generate for high quality images) to calculate quality scores.
 Both of these methods achieve excellent results, but are also comparably computationally demanding, due to their reliance on running several instances of the same sample through the given FR model.

 Regression-based methods.
 FIQA techniques from this group typically train a (quality) regression model using some sort of (pseudo) quality labels.
 Regression-based methods have received considerable attention over recent years, with most of the research exploring effective mechanisms for generating informative pseudo quality annotations.
 An early technique from this group, by Best-Rowden and Jain [4], for example, used human raters to annotate the (perceived) quality of facial images, and then trained a quality predictor on the resulting quality labels.
-Another technique, named FaceQnet [16, 17], relied on embedding comparisons with the highest quality image of each individual to estimate reference quality scores.
+Another technique, named FaceQnet [16, 18], relied on embedding comparisons with the highest quality image of each individual to estimate reference quality scores.
 Here, the highest quality images of each individual were determined using an external quality compliance tool and a ResNet-based regressor was then trained on the extracted quality labels.
-A more recent approach, called PCNet [43], used a large number of mated image pairs (i.e., a pair of distinct images of the same individual), to train a CNN-based regression model, where the quality labels were defined by the embedding similarity of the mated pairs.
-The SDD-FIQA approach, by Ou et al. [32], extended this concept to also include non-mated (impostor) pairs, (i.e., two unique images of different individuals), where the label for a single image was computed as the Wasserstein distance between the mated and non-mated score distributions.
+A more recent approach, called PCNet [44], used a large number of mated image pairs (i.e., a pair of distinct images of the same individual), to train a CNN-based regression model, where the quality labels were defined by the embedding similarity of the mated pairs.
+The SDD-FIQA approach, by Ou et al. [33], extended this concept to also include non-mated (impostor) pairs, (i.e., two unique images of different individuals), where the label for a single image was computed as the Wasserstein distance between the mated and non-mated score distributions.
 LightQNet, by Chen et al. [7], trained a lightweight model, by employing an identification quality loss using quality scores computed from various image comparisons.
-While regression-based meth-
+While regression-based methods in general perform well over a variety of benchmarks and state-of-the-art FR models, their main weakness is the lack of specialization.
+As the optimal quality estimate for a given input image, is by definition FR model specific [2,22], regression-based techniques may require retraining towards the targeted FR model to ensure ideal performance.